Dementia Friendly Congleton

 In our effort to make Congleton a dementia friendly town we have been working with local businesses, providing staff training and make improvements to business premises so they can assist people living with dementia in Congleton.
 They can now proudly display their certificate of recognition, thanks to:

-Bear Grills, Butters John Bee, Chris Hamriding, Congleton Library, Congleton Museum, Congleton Vets, Co-op funeral services, Gather Innovations, Lions Musical Moments, New Life Church, Old Saw Mill, The Castle Inn, Top Nosh, Wild and Wild, 3 Way Travel and Lawton House Surgery.
+Bear Grills, Butters John Bee, Chris Hamriding, Congleton Library, Congleton Museum, Congleton Vets, Co-op funeral services, Gather Innovations, Lions Musical Moments, New Life Church, Old Saw Mill, The Castle Inn, Top Nosh, Wild and Wild, 3 Way Travel, Chappell Centre and Lawton House Surgery.